spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/10-cluster-import.md

 ---
 title: "Import a Cluster"
 metaTitle: "Import a Cluster"
-metaDescription: "Learn how to manage imported clusters and what operations are supported with Palette."
+metaDescription: "Learn how to import clusters and which Palette operations you can use to manage them."
 hideToC: false
 fullWidth: false
 ---